top of page

 Electronics

-• Camera (if not using your cell phone)
+• Camera (if not using your cell phone) and charger with additional SD card and/or battery

 • iPad or laptop w/ chargers. (but leave at home if you can, it's good to disconnect a bit)